Northern bald ibis: Habitat and range

 Unlike many other ibises, which nest in trees and feed in wetlands, the northern bald ibis breeds on undisturbed cliff ledges, and forages for food in irregularly cultivated, grazed dry areas such as semi-arid steppes, and fallow fields.
 The close proximity of adequate steppe feeding areas to breeding cliffs is an important habitat requirement.

 The northern bald ibis was once widespread across the Middle East, northern Africa, and southern and central Europe; fossil bones have been found at Solothurn dated to the Mesolithic and Neolithic Periods.
-It bred along the Danube and Rhone Rivers, and in the mountains of Spain, Italy, Germany, Austria and Switzerland (Gesner's original description was of a Swiss bird), and most probably also in the Upper Adriatic region.
+It bred along the Danube and Rhone Rivers, and in the mountains of Spain, Italy, Germany, Austria and Switzerland (Gessner's original description was of a Swiss bird), and most probably also in the Upper Adriatic region.
 It used castle battlements as well as cliff ledges for nesting before vanishing from Europe at least three centuries ago.
 It is also extinct over most of its former range, and now almost the entirety of the wild breeding population of just over 500 birds is in Morocco, at Souss-Massa National Park, where there are three documented colonies, and near the mouth of the Oued Tamri (north of Agadir), where there is a single colony containing almost half the Moroccan breeding population.
 There is some movement of birds between these two sites.

 Religious traditions helped this species to survive in one Turkish colony long after the species had disappeared from Europe, since it was believed that the ibis migrated each year to guide Hajj pilgrims to Mecca.
 The ibis was protected by its religious significance, and a festival was held annually to celebrate its return north.
 The Turkish ibis population was centred near the small town of Birecik in the southeast of the country, and during the first half of the 20th century, the Birecik colony maintained a relatively stable population of about 500 breeding pairs, reaching an estimated total population of about 3,000 around 1930.
 By the 1970s, numbers had drastically declined and a captive breeding program was initiated in 1977 with one adult pair and nine chicks taken from the wild.
 This program largely failed to revert the decline; there were 400 birds in 1982, five pairs in 1986, and seven pairs in 1987.
 Only three birds returned from their wintering grounds in 1989, and just one in 1990.
 The returning birds died before they could reproduce, thus rendering the species extinct in the wild in Turkey as of 1992.
 Once the wild Turkish population became non-viable, the colony was maintained as a flock which was free-flying for most of the year but caged in autumn to prevent migration.